dingwilson/SwiftVideoBackground/README.md

 - `isMuted`: Bool - Indicates whether video is muted.
 Defaults to `true`.
 - `alpha`: CGFloat - Value between `0` and `1`.
 The higher the value, the darker the video.
 Defaults to `0`.
 - `willLoopVideo`: Bool - Indicates whether video should restart when finished.
 Defaults to `true`.
 - `setAudioSessionAmbient`: Bool - Indicates whether to set the shared `AVAudioSession` to ambient.
 If this is not done, audio played from your app will pause other audio playing on the device.
-Defaults to true.
+Defaults to `true`.

 So for example: